curlsloth/NYU-HPC-4-newbies/README.md

 #### Step 1: Create a directory for the environment ####
 ```
-mkdir /scratch/<NetID>/pytorch-example
+mkdir /scratch/<NetID>/pytorch-example # make directory
-cd /scratch/<NetID>/pytorch-example
+cd /scratch/<NetID>/pytorch-example    # change the current directory to this place
 ```

-#### Step 2: Copy an appropriate gzipped overlay images from the overlay directory.####
+#### Step 2: Copy an appropriate gzipped overlay images from the overlay directory####

-You can browse available images to see available options.
+You can browse available images using `ls` to see available options.
 ```
 ls /scratch/work/public/overlay-fs-ext3
 ```

-In this example we use overlay-15GB-500K.ext3.gz as it has enough available storage for most conda environments.
+In this example we use `overlay-15GB-500K.ext3.gz` as it has enough available storage for most conda environments.
 It has 15GB free space inside and is able to hold 500K files.
 You can use another size as needed.
-But since this overlay image cannot be modified later (or very complicated to do so), I would choose something slightly bigger than I need at the moment.
+But since this overlay image cannot be modified later (or very complicated to do so), I recommend choosing the one slightly bigger than what you need at the moment.
 ```
 cp -rp /scratch/work/public/overlay-fs-ext3/overlay-15GB-500K.ext3.gz .
 gunzip overlay-15GB-500K.ext3.gz